ValaaLabs/valaa-stack/DEVOPS.md

 Step 3 can be automated by tooling in particular domains as a response to particularily formed git repository updates.

 ### 4.2.
-Files utility layer is git repositories persisted typically in github
+Files utility layer has files committed in git repositories

 [git](https://git-scm.com/) is the industry standard for version managing sets of files in a non-centralized ecosystem.
 No additional tools are provided because there is no need.

-> `valos-vault-6.1`: ValOS tools should use git as the files provider.
+> `valos-vault-4.2.1`: ValOS tools should use git as the files
+> provider.

 While github.com is the de facto standard provider and the typical choice it must *not* be _required_.

-> `valos-vault-6.2`: All git providers must be fully supported by all
+> `valos-vault-4.2.2`: All git providers must be fully supported by all
 > ValOS tools and libraries.

 ## 4.3.
-Packages utility layer is shared, versioned, dependable sets of files stored as npmjs.com packages
+Packages utility layer has shared, versioned, dependable sets of files published as npmjs.com packages

 > `valos-vault-4.3.1`: The packages utility payload is [npmjs.com packages](https://docs.npmjs.com/getting-started/packages)